-According to HBR’s 2018 research, 93% of event marketers said that their companies prioritize creating experiential marketing events.
-Still, experiential marketing does come with its own set of challenges.
+According to HBR’s 2018 research, 93% of event marketers said that their companies prioritize creating B2B experiential marketing events.
+Still, a successful experiential marketing strategy does come with its own set of challenges.
 For one, proving ROI can be more challenging than demonstrating the ROI of more traditional marketing mediums.
 In a typical digital marketing campaign (e.g., PPC campaign), data collection and analysis are relatively easy.
-Because experiential marketing campaigns are out-of-the-box solutions that range from special events to pop-up shops, finding the right marketing metrics to measure can be challenging.
+Because experiential marketing campaigns are out-of-the-box solutions that range from special experiential events to pop-up shops, finding the right live events marketing metrics to measure can be challenging.

-To keep track of the number of social mentions your event or brand received can be simple if you encourage people to use your branded hashtag.
-It will allow you to measure the social metrics of participants with shares, likes, mentions, and retweets.
-Seeing happy and smiling people during an experiential campaign is an excellent indicator of a positive atmosphere, and social media can help you be sure that your brand is resonating with them.
+To keep track of the number of social media mentions your event or brand received can be simple if you allow people to use your branded hashtag.
+It will allow you to measure the social metrics of participants with shares, likes, social media mentions, and retweets.
+Seeing happy and smiling people during an experiential campaign is an excellent indicator of a positive atmosphere and how people emotionally connect with your brand.
+And social media can help you be sure that your brand is resonating with them.
 Your team should be monitoring your social media channels as well as your website before, during, and after the campaign because incorporating social media marketing into experiential events can significantly increase lead generation.

 Have any influencers commented on the mentions?
 Has there been a spike in mentions, followers, and visitors?
-Have people been sharing photos or videos of the experience?
-Engage with your audience online to build relationships.
+Have people been sharing photos or videos of their memorable experience?
+Engage with your audience online to build relationships, build a memorable experience, and help them to emotionally connect with your brand.

-The most important thing to remember is to create a memorable and unique hashtag for your campaign.
-If you don’t, then you won’t be able to keep track of the social media activity linked to the activation.
+The most important thing to remember is to create a memorable and unique branded hashtag for your campaign.
+If you don’t, then you won’t be able to keep track of your social media campaigns and content marketing activity linked to the activation.

 This KPI shows you how many people participate in your experiential marketing event.
 To measure participation, you should place a counter at the entry, collect social handles and email so you can continue the conversation after the event, and look at distributed giveaways.
-If you set a target number for attendance, these numbers can tell you whether the pre-activation marketing was effective (but they won’t tell you whether the experience itself was a success).
-If you decide to go with guerilla marketing tactics to execute the activation, the number of activation participants can help measure the level of interest in your brand as well as the practicality or originality of the activation.
+If you set a target number for attendance, as part of your event management, these numbers can tell you whether the pre-activation events marketing was effective (but they won’t tell you whether the experience itself was a success).
+If you decide to go with guerilla marketing tactics to execute the activation, the number of activation participants can help measure the level of interest in your brand as well as the practicality or originality of the brand activations.
 A sweepstakes entry is also a good way to gather consumer data or to drive consumers to your loyalty program.

-Before your experiential marketing event, reach out to industry influencers or publish a press release to notify the media and press.
+Before your experiential marketing event, consider influencer marketing by reaching out to industry influencers or publish a press release to notify the media and press.
 By keeping track of brand mentions across different sources, you can provide insights on the impact of the experience, brand awareness, and brand sentiment.
 Also, in case of any negative press or misinformation, you will be able to find out about it and react quickly.

-From increasing brand awareness to humanizing the brand, brand ambassadors play a crucial role in experiential activation and can be vital to measuring success.
-Train your team thoroughly before the event to make sure they provide a great first impression of brand knowledge and to track the nature and tone of conversations, the number of engagements, and write down consumer feedback and comments.
-That can help you measure brand awareness and brand sentiment, as well as progress in building relationships.
+From increasing positive brand awareness to humanizing the brand, brand ambassadors play a crucial role in experiential activation and can be vital to measuring success.
+Train your team thoroughly before the event to make sure they provide a great first impression of brand knowledge and to track the nature and tone of conversations, the number of engagements from target audiences, and write down consumer feedback and comments.
+That can help you measure positive brand awareness and positive brand sentiment, as well as progress in building relationships.

 The point of experiential activation is to generate trust in your brand marketing messages.
 Just make sure that each team member uses the same measurement criteria.
 Otherwise, your team will run around to collect data that will not be accurate.
 Again, proper Brand Ambassador training will cover all of these opportunities.